vilvo/ghaf/docs/src/architecture/hardening.md

 The Guest support will add the required kernel config dependency to the Ghaf baseline by which NixOS has guest enabled.
 The added functionality is vsock for host-to-guest and guest-to-guest communication.

 It can be enabled with the following flag `guest.hardening.enable` for Lenovo X1.

+### Guest Graphics Support

+The Guest Graphics support will add the required kernel config dependency to the Ghaf baseline by which NixOS has guest graphics enabled.
+The added functionality is for guest with graphics support enabled.

+It can be enabled with the following flag `guest.graphics_hardening.enable` for Lenovo X1.